Louis Riel: Montana and family life

 In the fall of 1878, Riel returned to St. Paul, and briefly visited his friends and family.
 The Red River Métis were encountering changing conditions—the bison on which they depended were becoming scarce, the influx of settlers was ever-increasing, and unscrupulous land speculators were controlling more and more of the land.
 Like many other Red River Métis, Riel left to start a new life elsewhere.
 Travelling to the Montana Territory, he became a trader and interpreter in the area surrounding Fort Benton.
 Seeing the detrimental impact of alcohol on Métis and First Nations, he tried to curtail the whisky trade.

-In Pointe-au-Loup, Fort Berthold, Dakota Territory in 1881, he married the young Métis Marguerite Monet dite Bellehumeur, according to the custom of the country (à la façon du pays), on 28 April, the marriage being solemnized on 9 March 1882.
+In Pointe-au-Loup, Fort Berthold, he married the young Métis Marguerite Monet dite Bellehumeur, according to the custom of the country (à la façon du pays), on 28 April 1881, the marriage being solemnized on 9 March 1882.
 Evelina learned of this marriage from a newspaper and wrote a letter accusing Riel of "infamy".
-Marguerite and Louis were to have three children: Jean-Louis (1882–1908); Marie-Angélique (1883–1897); and a boy who was born and died on 21 October 1885, less than one month before Riel was hanged.
+Marguerite and Louis had three children: Jean-Louis (1882–1908); Marie-Angélique (1883–1897); and a boy who was born and died on 21 October 1885, less than one month before Riel was hanged.

-Riel soon became involved in the politics of Montana, and in 1882, actively campaigned on behalf of the Republican Party.
+Riel soon became involved in the politics of Montana, and in 1882 actively campaigned on behalf of the Republican Party.
 He brought a suit against a Democrat for rigging a vote, but was then himself accused of fraudulently inducing British subjects to take part in the election.
 In response, Riel applied for United States citizenship and was naturalized on 16 March 1883.
 With two young children, he had by 1884 settled down and was teaching school at the St. Peter's Jesuit mission in the Sun River district of Montana.